Irvise/Documents/Cheatsheets/Libre/Packages.md

 * [Artix Linux](https://artixlinux.org/): Arch-based OpenRC distribution.

 * [KDE Neon Linux](https://neon.kde.org/download): Ubuntu-based KDE focused distribution.
 It is officially developed by the KDE team.
+It is however, based on Ubuntu-LTS.

 * [Fedora Linux](https://getfedora.org/): RedHat backed distro which focuses on more up-to-date software.